SaltieRL/DistributedReplays/README.md

 - Run win_run.bat
 - You can optionally kill the python process and start it in an IDE
 - You can log into psql command line with `psql postgresql://postgres:postgres@localhost`
-- If the included redis does not work here is [install directions](https://dingyuliang.me/redis-3-2-install-redis-windows/
+- If the included redis does not work here is [install directions](https://dingyuliang.me/redis-3-2-install-redis-windows/)

-The server currently only allows uploads from a single IP address every 4.5 minutes, to prevent abuse.
-This is also in-line with the data generation speed of a typical Rocket League game (~5 minutes).
-Each replay has an IP address attached to it, so blame can be given.

 ### Mac
+- Run RLBotServer.py
+- Modify celery2.sh to point to the correct python executable (usually python3).
+Run it
+- Install and run Redis

-- python3 You need to run in python3 mac comes with python2 so do not run any commands without the 3
+**You need to run in `python3`.
+Mac comes with `python2` by default so do not run any commands without the 3**

 ## Structure